23 Color Combos that Take Blue to the Next Level

 Neutral walls make the perfect backdrop for this bright blue table and yellow chairs.
 The rest of the room is kept simple to let this colorful vignette really shine.

-The inky blue on this headboard makes is highlighted by minimalist, neutral bedding and a pair of throws with brown, taupe, and black touches.
+The inky blue on this headboard is highlighted by minimalist, neutral bedding and a pair of throw pillows with brown, taupe, and black touches.
 As well as blue can pair with black, it can also hang with earthy hues, if you are looking for something a little softer and less stark.

-Reminiscent of the night sky, this color combo adds a dreamy feel to any room, even if you don’t go this literal with star-print pillow, it’s easy to riff on this scheme with brass decorative accents and lighting fixtures.
+Reminiscent of the night sky, this color combo adds a dreamy feel to any room.
+Even if you don’t go this literal with a star-print pillow, it’s easy to riff on this scheme with brass decorative accents and lighting fixtures.

-Hot pink really pops when it's paired with other bold colors, especially a rich, saturated blue.
-The combo just screams summer and is high-energy.
+Hot pink really pops when its paired with other bold colors, especially a rich, saturated blue.
+This color combo just screams summer and is high-energy.
 You could also try it in a playroom or even a home office, if you dare!

 Blue and orange are opposite each other on the color wheel, making them ideal complements, as evidenced by this orange lamp and navy wall pairing.